Bareflank/hypervisor/README.md

 the project to both contribute back to the project, but also create proprietary extensions if so desired.

-To ease the development of the VMM, bareflank has partial support for C++, including Exception support and the C++ Standard Template Library (STL) via libc++.
+To ease the development of the VMM, bareflank has support for C++, including Exception support and the C++ Standard Template Library (STL) via libc++.
 With the C++ STL, users can quickly prototype new technologies as bareflank has access to shared pointers, complex data structures